How to Replace a Coleman® Fuel Filler Cap Gasket

 An acceptable fuel filler cap gasket will be impervious to gasoline and kerosene and will fit properly in the cap or cap insert.
 I recommend the units being sold by www.oldcolemanparts.com.

 1. How to Replace a 3-Piece Filler Cap Gasket.
-(See at 10:02 in this YouTube video)
+To replace the gasket you need:

 b.
 Large and small flat tip screwdrivers